andyglick/cucumber-spring-eclipselink/README.md

 Cucumber, Spring and Eclipselink with Spring Data JPA
 =====================================================

-and now for some whining ;-)
+and now for some whining about the www.versioneye.com service ;-)

 so, it turns out that versioneye has a feature that is supposed to allow you to specify the components whose version comparisons you can override if the tool is choosing to view the "correct" version as coming behind some other version when that isn't the case.
 It is called a "white list".
 And I have created a white list in which I placed the bcel java library's groupId and artifactId yet versioneye continues to claim that the dependency is out of date

 and coveralls states that only 56% of the code has been tested.
 Well that's somewhat misleading.
 Because I'm not a big fan of compile time